 I am a musician from Rio de Janeiro, specialized in samba and Brazilian music.
 I play cavaquinho, typical musical instrument used in samba and other rhythms from Brazil.
 I am also a composer, music producer and music director.

 I have a home studio, where I can record and make music editions.
-I can also write arrangements, compose song and themes and produce tracks.
+I can also write arrangements, compose songs and themes and produce tracks, as well.

 CreditsAllMusic verified credits for João Callado

 Interview with Joao Callado

 Q: Tell us about a project you worked on you are especially proud of and why.
 What was your role?

 A: It was the musical play Zeca Pagodinho - Uma História de Amor ao Samba.
 It won the 2018 APTR prize for best music for theater.
 I was musical director, arranger, conductor and cavaquinho player.